Hail, the great entertainers

 You would think he would know how to do it by now.
 From Cornwall to Carlisle and across huge swathes of Manchester, naturally United’s fans are acclaiming their glorious leaders ninth Premiership title in 20 years.
 More than that, they stormed Roman Abramovich’s Winter Palace playing the kind of football most of us see in our dreams.
 This is where Ferguson is beyond reproach.
 For 21 years this November, he has dedicated every working hour to building teams that act for the heart and the imagination.

-play peek-a-boo football or build a cave and hide?
+When did you see a Ferguson side play peek-a-boo football or build a cave and hide?
 Attacking football is Ferguson’s religion, and the more pleasing on the eye the better.

 Sorry to all Chelsea’s followers, who have shown commendable patience and loyalty in a civil war zone this year, but Mourinho is not conversant with the language of beautiful football.
 His mission is not to chase marks for artistic merit but to conquer and subdue.

 This is Ferguson’s fourth masterpiece.
-His first and, to many of us, still the best titlewinning side expressed itself through lacerating wing play of a young Giggs and Kanchelskis, the
+His first and, to many of us, still the best titlewinning side expressed itself through lacerating wing play of a young Giggs and Kanchelskis, the fearsome marauding of Ince and Robson and the defendercrushing muscularity of Hughes.

 With this compound of artistry and menace, Ferguson ticked off the first of his great challenges: to consign Liverpool to darkness.
 The second prototype was built around Schmeichel, Cantona and Keane, before the class of 1992 Scholes, Beckham, Butt, the Neville boys and the imperishable Giggs graduated to full European honours in the Treble-winning season of 1999, with the ample assistance of Yorke and Andy Cole.
 The fourth embellishes a 20-year foundation with the captivating skills of England’s Rooney and Portugal’s Ronaldo, thus enabling Ferguson to say he h a s fused